cityofasheville/Digital-Services-Developer-DSD_IT/README.md

 * Portfolio or Demo project

 We’re all about efficiency here, and your time is valuable.
-You decide the best way to convey your skills to us, and we look forward to being dazzled by you.
+You decide the best way to convey your skills to us, and we look forward to being dazzled by you!